kakiang/bloggable/README.md

  ## Usage

  Once everything is set (just follow what's outlined above and it'll be fine, if not just raise an issue), it's time to run python server.
 And this is easily done with `python manage.py runserver`. `manage.py` is a file at the the project's root directory.
 It's technically a command-line utility that allows us to perform operations on our Django web app, operations such as creating apps, making migrations, running the development server, etc. Here we're using it to run a development server.
-The command will generate something like
+The command will output something like
  ```
 python manage.py runserver